-Beethoven never wrote another Opera, although he did dabble in other Musical Theater forms such as the humanistic Oratorio Christ on the Mount of Olives (which could be seen as a predecessor to Jesus Christ Superstar in a way, as it focuses primarily on Jesus’ fear and self-doubt prior to the crucifixion), a few incidental scores for plays (the most famous being his music for Goethe’s Egmont), and the ballet The Creatures of Prometheus.
+Beethoven never wrote another Opera, although he did dabble in other Musical Theatre forms such as the humanistic Oratorio Christ on the Mount of Olives (which could be seen as a predecessor to Jesus Christ Superstar in a way, as it focuses primarily on Jesus’ fear and self-doubt prior to the crucifixion), a few incidental scores for plays (the most famous being his music for Goethe’s Egmont), and the ballet The Creatures of Prometheus.
 The latter, while not quite top-drawer Beethoven, was one of the earliest examples of a ballet with actual musical substance, and like Tchaikovsky’s ballets after it, was criticized at the time for being “too complex” for the art form.
-He also created another early example of the Tone Poem with his famous “Pastoral” symphony.
-Granted, apart from Fidelio itself, the only one of those works to rank with Beethoven’s all-time classics is the “Pastoral” (although the most memorable theme from The Creatures of Prometheus became legendary when he reused it for his magnificent “Eroica” symphony), but they still show that his interest in the art of musical storytelling extended beyond this one effort.
+He also wrote an extremely famous example of the Tone Poem model in his sixth symphony, the Pastoral, which, like Vivaldi’s The Four Seasons, has been repurposed as a ballet score on at least one or two occasions.
+Granted, apart from Fidelio itself, the only one of those works to rank with Beethoven’s all-time classics is the Pastoral (although the most memorable theme from The Creatures of Prometheus became legendary when he reused it for his magnificent “Eroica” symphony), but they still show that his interest in the art of musical storytelling extended beyond this one effort.

 But Singspiel as a specific format proved to have little staying power, and its few classics were simply absorbed into the Opera genre, to the point where no-one really thinks of them anymore as anything but Opera.
 I point this out to illustrate how blurry and illusory the supposed line between ‘Opera’ and ‘Musicals’ really is, and how little it is likely to matter when both are in the ‘Classical’ category in the coming centuries.